dbee01/keiste-solar-report/readme.txt

 Check out our Enterprise Plan which will programmatically verify your visitor lead data eg. phone number and email address as well as a custom-designed personal 10 - 12 page downloadable report.

-== Description ==

-The Keiste Solar Report is a powerful WordPress plugin that provides comprehensive solar project analysis for US, Canadian, UK and Irish residential, commercial, community, business and farm buildings capable of handling solar panels on their roof.
-Using Google's Solar API, it delivers accurate solar potential assessments, financial projections, and detailed ROI calculations.
-The visitor simply enters a building address, their monthly electricity bill amount and their preferred System Size (ie. no of solar panels).
-They receive a full financial and technical breakdown along with a 10-12 page bespoke-designed personalized report download (premium only).

 = Key Features (Free) =